MageshBabuCTS/abacus-quiz/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+##
+All  configuration like total no of  questions, levels, level configuration etc are in constants.js file.
+This  can be  migrated  to database in future.

 ## Getting Started with Vite

 To run this project locally, follow these steps: